-- 1. Location: the location/warehouse where the product is stored.
+- 1. Location: the location/warehouse where the product is stocked.
 If not provided, a default location will be created.

-- 2. Stock on Hand: the current product stock level for a location.
+- 2. Stock on Hand: the current product stock level in a given location.

 - 3. Lead Time: required time (in days) for the replenishment of the product.

-- 4. Service Level: the probability to meet demand during the reorder cycle, in which a stockout may possibly occur.
-If not provided, the default value is set to 0.95.
+- 4. Service Level: the probability to meet demand during the reorder lead time, in which a stockout may possibly occur.
+If not provided, the default value is set to 0.95 (95%).

-- 5. Purchase Price: the cost at which the product is bought by the user.
+- 5. Purchase Price: the cost at which the product is bought from the supplier.

 - 6. Selling Price: the cost at which the product is put up for sale.

-- 7. Coverage: the number of days the suggested reorder quantity should cover once the stock arrives.
+- 7. Coverage: the number of days the suggested reorder quantity by Intuendi should last for.

-- 8. MOQ: minimum order quantity, the smallest amount of the product required by the supplier for accepting a purchase order (default 1).
+- 8. MOQ: Minimum Order Quantity, the smallest amount of the product required by the supplier in a purchase order (default 1).

 - 9. Packing Unit: the number of products bundled for shipment (default 1).

-Note that the inventory informations are all optionals.
-For the computation of the purchase order suggestions we strongly suggest to provide all the information about your inventory.
+Please, note that all the inventory informations are optional.
+For the computation of the replenishment suggestions we strongly suggest to provide all the information about your inventory.
 Some of them, for instance the lead time, dramatically affects the timing of your replenishment events.